-Pump are essential equipment when it comes to chemical process and product manufacturing.
-Pumps convert rotational kinetic energy into hydrodynamic energy and help to transfer fluid from one point to another.
-Pump runs by motors, the impeller is connected to shaft and shaft are connected to the motor.
-As the motor rotates, the impeller rotates which gives a moment to the fluid and if got pressure and discharged from the pump.
-Apart from selecting the proper pump for the process, operating the pump also plays an important role. do check Types of pump.
+The pump runs by motors, the impeller is connected to the shaft, and the shaft is connected to the motor.
+As the motor rotates, the impeller rotates which gives a moment to the fluid, and if got pressure and discharged from the pump.
+Apart from selecting the proper pump for the process, operating the pump also plays an important role.

-The improper operating pump can result in damaging of pump and malfunction which will increase pump maintenance cost.
-Improper operating of the pump will also not allow you to have proper pump performance.
+The improper operating pump can result in damage to the pump and malfunction which will increase pump maintenance costs.
+Improper operation of the pump will also not allow you to have proper pump performance.
 Pump priming is a factor that has a direct effect on the pump impeller.

-Let us understand what is pump priming and why it is necessary for pump. in mean time, if you are interested in learing pumps then you must read Centrifugal Pump Curve In Detail.
+Previously, we had learned what are the types of pumps used in industries in detail, and in this article, Let us understand what is pump-priming and why it is necessary for the pump.
+In meantime, if you are interested in learning pumps then you must read Centrifugal Pump Curve In Detail.

-Now as we had learn what does priming a pump mean now let us understang why it is required.
+Now as we had learn what does priming a pump means now let us understand why it is required.

 Why pump priming is required | Is priming the pump is necessary?

-When we start the pump, impeller will rotate.
-Centrifugal pump impeller with develop pressure is proportional to the density of the fluid in the impeller.
-If the pump casing is not filled with water/fluid and air is present, the impeller will run in air, produce negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
+When we start the pump, the impeller will rotate.
+Centrifugal pump impeller with developed pressure is proportional to the density of the fluid in the impeller.
+If the pump casing is not filled with water/fluid and the air is present, the impeller will run in air, producing negligible pressure which will not be sufficient to suck fluid from the source, and because of this, we won’t be able to transfer fluid.
 This is why pump-priming in the centrifugal pump is required.

-Now you might be thinking is there any solution to this or we have to do priming of every pump prior to start.
-The solution to this is self priming pump.
-There are self priming pump avalable in the market which are not required to prime.
-Lets move forward and study them in detail.
+Now you might be thinking is there any solution to this or do we have to do priming of every pump prior to starting?.
+The solution to this is a self-priming pump.
+These are available in the market that are not required to prime.
+Let’s move forward and study them in detail.